merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 |MY_GENOME_NAME_02||UNKNOWN||||NEW_GENOME|||

 {:.warning}
-Please use simple names for your entries to extend this table (without spaces and wierd characters except `_`), and make sure there is a FASTA file with the same name and `.fa` extension in the `GENOMES` directory.
-If you follow these, everything below work for you smootly, and the final tree will include your genomes, and by searching for 'UNKNOWN' subclades in the final visualization, you will be able to determine the best matching name/clade information for your genomes.
+Please use simple names for your entries to extend this table (without spaces and weird characters except `_`), and make sure there is a FASTA file with the same name and `.fa` extension in the `GENOMES` directory.
+If you follow these, everything below work for you smoothly, and the final tree will include your genomes, and by searching for 'UNKNOWN' subclades in the final visualization, you will be able to determine the best matching name/clade information for your genomes.

 ## Getting the contigs-db files